-3.-(1) The Board is responsible for the administration of this Act and any rules made thereunder, and to that end, the Board must appoint an officer of the Board to be the Director-General, Plant Health.
+3.-(1) The Board is responsible for the administration of this Act and any rules made under this Act, and to that end, the Board must appoint an officer of the Board to be the Director-General, Plant Health.

-- (2) The Director-General may, subject to the directions of the Board, appoint any of the following persons to be an authorised officer for the purpose of assisting the Director-General in administering and carrying out the provisions of this Act or any rules made thereunder: - (a) an employee of the Board; - (b) an employee of another statutory authority; - (c) a public officer; - (d) an auxiliary police officer appointed under the Police Force Act (Cap.
-235).
+- (2) The Director-General may, subject to the directions of the Board, appoint any of the following persons to be an authorised officer for the purpose of assisting the Director-General in administering and carrying out the provisions of this Act or any rules made under this Act: - (a) an employee of the Board; - (b) an employee of another statutory authority; - (c) a public officer; - (d) an auxiliary police officer appointed under the Police Force Act 2004.

-- (3) The Director-General may appoint one or more persons with the prescribed qualifications and practical experience to be authorised analysts for the purposes of this Act and any rules made thereunder. - (4) The Director-General may delegate the exercise of all or any of the powers conferred or duties imposed upon the Director-General by any provision of this Act or any rules made thereunder (except the power of delegation conferred by this subsection) to an authorised officer; and any reference in the provision of this Act or any rules made thereunder to the Director-General includes a reference to such an authorised officer.
+- (3) The Director-General may appoint one or more persons with the prescribed qualifications and practical experience to be authorised analysts for the purposes of this Act and any rules made under this Act. - (4) The Director-General may delegate the exercise of all or any of the powers conferred or duties imposed upon the Director-General by any provision of this Act or any rules made under this Act (except the power of delegation conferred by this subsection) to an authorised officer; and any reference in the provision of this Act or any rules made under this Act to the Director-General includes a reference to such an authorised officer.